Medicinal history| Hiroshima Ginkgo + video | More history

 Dr. Willmar Schwabe Company produced the first extract from the leaves in 1965 (Egb 761).
 Dr. Elias J. Corey of Harvard University received the Nobel prize for chemistry in 1990 for among others the total synthesis of Ginkgolide B in 1988.

-used by many people in the U.S., Canada and other countries for its medicinal
+in Europe and used by many people in the U.S., Canada and other countries

 In traditional Indu medicine it is a constituent of an elixer called "Soma".

-an atomic bomb was dropped on Hiroshima by the Americans.
-The plants and
+August 6th 1945 an atomic bomb was dropped on Hiroshima by the Americans.

-trees in the area around the epicentre were examined in September 1945.
+The plants and trees in the area around the epicentre were examined in

 Six atomic bombed Ginkgo trees